research-ag/hpl-io/README.md

 The memo can hold arbitrary meta data and is irrelevant for the execution of the transfer.

+In the future, additional optional fields will be added to specify a fee mode.

 ## Transaction API for external users

 The high-performance ledger (hpl) is a set of canisters spread over various subnets.
-We describe here how external users interact with this set of canisters collectively called the "hpl system" or simply the "hpl".
+We describe here how external users interact with this set of canisters collectively called the _hpl system_ or simply the _hpl_.
 By external users we mean all clients who communicate with the IC via ingress messages such as wallet frontends, dfx, etc.
 This is not how other canisters interact with the hpl.